aisystant/docs/docs/en/systems-thinking-introduction/implementation-and-description-of-the-system/index.md

 ---
-order: 22
+order: 0
 title: Implementation and Description of the System
 ---

-# System Implementation and Description
+# Implementation and Description of the System